Jawan (film): Critical response

-Jawan received acclaim from critics who praised its cast performances, direction, action sequences, musical score, screenplay, and cinematography.
+Jawan received mixed reviews from critics who praised its cast performances, direction, action sequences, musical score, screenplay, and cinematography.

 Sukanya Verma of Rediff.com gave 4/5 stars and commended Jawans political storytelling, writing that it "boldly and directly points fingers at the ineffective government and appeals to recognise the power of the finger and vote".
 Shubhra Gupta of The Indian Express gave 3.5/5 stars and wrote that the film delivered a timely political message despite being "fashioned as an unabashed massy entertainer".
 Monika Rawal Kukreja of Hindustan Times termed it a "massy, meaningful actioner".
 Nandini Ramnath of Scroll.in believed that the film worked primarily due to Khan, writing that his "screen image – expansive, suffused with love, heroic in an old-fashioned way without being aggressively macho, irreverent but also sincere – helps sell a conceit that might have crashed with any other actor".
 Tushar Joshi of India Today gave 3.5/5 stars and believed that Khan's performance and Atlee's direction had improved upon a typical, Robin Hood-esque story.